coder/code-server/README.md

 ```

 If you run into issues about a different version of Node being used, try running
-`npm rebuild` in the VS Code directory and ignore the error at the end from
+`npm rebuild` in the VS Code directory.
-`vscode-ripgrep`.

 ### Upgrading VS Code